 Preventing Chapped Lips

 - Protect from the weather: An excellent way to prevent wind and cold from affecting an infant’s lips is by applying some baby-friendly lip balm or a few drops of breast milk before going out.
 Using a humidifier indoors helps to preserve the humidity in the air.
 Additionally, humidifiers can reduce dry infant skin and help with nasal congestion during cold weather months.
 I always recommend a cool mist version.
-There is no medical benefit of using a warm vaporizer-type (14).
+There is no medical benefit to using a warm vaporizer (12).

-- Avoid adult moisturizers and creams: Using strong creams and lotions can dry their skin out even further.
+- Avoid adult moisturizers and creams: Strong creams and lotions can dry their skin even further.
 Stick with baby-safe products for at least the first six months.

 - Increase feedings: Feed your baby more regularly if they show signs of dehydration, including dry lips.
-If your infant is not feeding enough to maintain adequate hydration, you will notice firm or hard stools and less frequent wet diapers before he or she develops chapped lips.
+If your infant is not feeding enough to maintain adequate hydration, you will notice firm or hard stools and less frequent wet diapers before they develop chapped lips.

 Can I Apply ChapStick on My Baby?

-No — ChapStick contains ingredients you don’t want your baby to ingest.
+No — ChapStick and similar adult lip balms contain ingredients you don’t want your baby to ingest.

 While it’s a great product for grown-ups who know not to eat it, ChapStick is for adults only.
-Some of the products contain artificial flavoring and coloring — even ingredients that are hard to pronounce like octyldodecanol, a fatty alcohol (15).
+Some of the products contain artificial flavoring and coloring — even ingredients that are hard to pronounce, like octyldodecanol, a fatty alcohol (13).

 There’s a big chance a baby will swallow some of the product if it’s on their lips, so steer clear of it.